 This one is Lalique and it has the mark on the bottom – you have to use a magnifying glass to see it.

 I don’t know what this one is made from, but I think it’s really cool.

 I love having a green plant in the bathroom.
 Sweet Shark is in charge of all our house plants.
 Usually, he has an orchid in the mercury glass planter, but right now it’s a bromeliad.

 I bought the tissue box on Sweet Shark’s side and the matching wastebasket on the floor in our “open” area at Bed, Bath, and Beyond.
 One day I hope to have a vanity stool there.

 Monogrammed hand towels drape the bathtub and bath towels on the rod above the tub.
 Sweet Shark and I have the same initials – how convenient.

 The bath mats were inspired by a tour I took of the Dallas home of renowned interior designer Betty Lou Phillips.
 In one of her guest baths, these words were inlaid into the tile.
 Bain means bath in French.

-I made this little shelf from 2 corbels and a piece of wood.
-It’s also Duck Egg Blue with Silver Gilding Wax.
+I made this little shelf from two corbels and a piece of wood.
+It’s also blue with Silver Gilding Wax.
 I can’t believe how curly my hair was when I was a kid.
 I’m glad my hair got straighter the older I got.
 Isn’t Sweet Shark cute?